Skip to content

 Tonic Water Loperamide

-Tonic water is popular in the form of a gin and tonic - or in the non-alcoholic version as a lime tonic Photo: Getty Images
+Tonic water is popular in the form of a gin and tonic, or in the non-alcoholic version as a lime tonic Photo: Getty Images

-October 24, 2024, 1:56 pm | Read time: 4 minutes
+June 25, 2025, 3:41 am | Read time: 4 minutes

 Anyone who suffers from ringing and beeping in the ears or has visual disturbances should not drink anything with quinine, which is often contained in bitter drinks.
 This could make the symptoms worse.
 FITBOOK nutrition editor Sophie Brünke explains which other people are at risk.

-A tragic case report is currently circulating from Ludwigsburg Hospital about a 25-year-old patient who unknowingly combined tonic water with a medication that caused a dangerous interaction – and led to her death.
+A tragic case report is currently circulating from Ludwigsburg Hospital about a 25-year-old patient who unknowingly combined tonic water with a medication that caused a dangerous interaction—and led to her death.
 You can find out the mechanism behind this and in which other cases you should stay away from bitter soft drinks here.

-Tonic water and loperamide – a life-threatening combination
+Tonic Water and Loperamide — a Life-Threatening Combination

 A healthy 25-year-old woman from Ludwigsburg fell ill with gastroenteritis.
 When her symptoms worsened in the evening, she took loperamide in consultation with the emergency medical service.
 As there was no improvement, she also took ibuprofen for the pain and loperamide again in the early morning.
 As the case report from the Clinic for Anesthesia, Intensive Care Medicine, Emergency Medicine, and Pain Therapy at Ludwigsburg Hospital explains, her partner found her unresponsive in the morning and contacted the emergency services.
 They diagnosed a circulatory arrest..1